Pinecone Burke Provincial Park: Current management

-Wildlife and plant life
+Ecology

+Fauna

 Pinecone Burke Provincial Park has diverse ecosystems that support various animal and plant species.
 Mammals such as the black-tailed deer, mountain goats, and bobcats have been recorded at the park.
-The park also has two types of bears, Grizzly and black bears that inhabit the area.
+The park also has two types of bears, Grizzly and black bears, that inhabit the area.
 Pinecone Burke Provincial Park also supports several marine species that live in the park's inlet.
+These fish include Pacific salmon, cutthroat and steelhead trout, and the migratory Dolly Varden char.
+Pinecone Burke Provincial Park also has five amphibian species.
+Furthermore, BC's Wildlife inventory has documented 46 different bird species.

+There are currently six animal species found in the park that are labelled as sensitive or vulnerable: the blue heron, tailed frog, shrew mole, Vaux's swift, Huttons' vireo, and the Pacific Jumping mouse.

+Flora

-These fish are the Pacific salmon, cutthroat and steelhead trout, and the migratory fish Dolly Varden char.
-Pinecone Burke Provincial Park also has five amphibian species Furthermore, BC's Wildlife inventory has documented 46 different bird species.
-There are also many fungi and plant species that live in this coniferous forest.
-Community members have used iNaturalist to record sightings of fungi such as hair ice, the common bonnet and the turkey-tail.
-Plant species include as licorices and western sword ferns, vine maple, bearberry, swamp currant and bog Labrador tea.
+Many fungi and plant species live in this coniferous forest.
+Community members have used iNaturalist to record sightings of fungi such as hair ice (found to form when Exidiopsis effusa is present), the common bonnet and the turkey-tail.
+Plant species include licorices and western sword ferns, vine maple, bearberry, swamp currant and bog Labrador tea.
 Plants like the bog Labrador are able to grow because of Widgeon Valley's nationally-recognized wetlands.
 Within the park there are diverse tree species that can be found all over British Columbia.
-Trees such as the western hemlock, Douglas fir, bigleaf maples and red alders are some of the main tree species that grow in the park.
-There are currently six animal species that are labelled as sensitive or vulnerable: the blue heron, tailed frog, shrew mole, Vaux's swift, Huttons' vireo, and the Pacific Jumping mouse.
+Trees such as the western hemlock, Douglas fir, bigleaf maple and red alder are some of the main species that grow in the park.